jilljenn/tryalgo/docs/content.rst

 Geometry
 ~~~~~~~~

 A very classical problem in computational geometry is the computation of the convex hull of a given point set in the Euclidean space.
-Generally Graham's algorithm is presented in text books.
-For this library we made the choice of Andrew's sweepline algorithm, which has the advantage of avoiding trigonometric operations, see `convex_hull <tryalgo/tryalgo.html#module-tryalgo.convex_hull>`__.
+Generally text books present Graham's algorithm.
+But for this library we made the choice of Andrew's sweepline algorithm, which has the advantage of avoiding trigonometric operations, see `convex_hull <tryalgo/tryalgo.html#module-tryalgo.convex_hull>`__.
+(With some work Graham's algorithm can also be implemented without trigonometric operations, but it is a bit more tricky than Andrew's algorithm.)

 Another not less classical problem is the problem of determining a closest pair among a given point set.
 It can be solved in time O(n log n) with a sweep line algorithm or using a divide and conquer approach.
 In this library we present a randomized very simple algorithm with an expected linear running time, see `closest_points <tryalgo/tryalgo.html#module-tryalgo.closest_points>`__.